 The MSR's response to the MG sequence clearly depends on the time scale with which the frequency-modulated microwave current is applied.
-Therefore, we tested different signal duration $\delta t$ between \SIrange{0.2}{1}{\nano\second} to find the time scale optimal for future prediction.
+Therefore, we test different signal duration $\delta t$ between \SIrange{0.2}{1}{\nano\second} to find the time scale optimal for future prediction.
 The resulting time-resolved BLS spectra are summarized in Fig.~\ref{suppfig:times}.
-By comparing NRMSE values for different spectrum tests, \SI{0.6}{\nano\second} is the most suitable time duration for MG input data.
-This relates to the balance between reaction time – given by the onset of nonlinearity – and memory capacity in our system – mostly determined by the intrinsic magnon lifetime.
+By comparing NRMSE values for different time windows, best results are obtained for \SI{0.6}{\nano\second}.
+This relates to the balance between reaction time, given by the onset of nonlinearity, and memory capacity in our system, mostly determined by the intrinsic magnon lifetime.